anytizer/swar.lmms/README.md

 # Software Interface
 ![SWAR Interface](interface.png)

+Click on the image for clarity.

 * Left: Sargam Notes (Paste your unformatted sa, re, ga, ma, ... notes)
 * Right: English scales will be auto converted and formatted.

-Also, it will write `lmms-*.xpt` chunk files.
+It will write `lmms-*.xpt` chunk files when the sargam notes change.
 You can later import these xpt xmls directly in the piano roll.

 * Bottom Left: Proposed source format chooser.
 * Bottom Right: sargams.txt contents.
 * Beats: Proposed pupular Time Signatures.
 * Tempo: Proposed pupular tempos.
-* Piano Keyboard: Clicking here will added a corresponding sargam note.
+* Piano Keyboard: Clicking here will append a corresponding sargam note.
 * Special keys: This will also enter the contents in the sargam editor.

 This is a work in progress, and any content, documentation, source code, compiled binaries, etc. are subject to change.